40min/flocus/architecture/app/ui/ARCH-ui-self-reflection-component-v1.md

 ---
 id: ARCH-ui-self-reflection-component
 title: "UI.
-Self Reflection Component"
+Self-Reflection Component"
 type: component
 layer: presentation
 owner: '@frontend-team'
 version: v1
 status: planned
-created: 2025-07-15
+created: 2025-07-19
-updated: 2025-07-15
+updated: 2025-07-19
 tags: [reflection, ui, react, planned]
 depends_on: [ARCH-api-improve-reflection]
 referenced_by: []
 ---
 ## Context
-This component is planned to provide the user interface for the structured self-reflection feature on the "My Day" page.
-It will replace the current single textarea with three dedicated fields, each integrated with an LLM-powered text improvement feature.
+This component provides the user interface for structured self-reflection, allowing users to input positive aspects, negative aspects, and follow-up notes for their daily plans.

 ## Structure
--   **`SelfReflection.tsx`:** The main component that renders three text areas for `positive`, `negative`, and `follow_up_notes`.
-It will manage the local state of these fields.
--   **`useGenericLlmSuggestion.ts`:** A reusable React hook to encapsulate the state management for fetching, displaying, and applying LLM suggestions for a text field.
-It will handle `isLoading`, `error`, and `suggestion` states.
+The component is defined in `frontend/src/components/SelfReflectionComponent.tsx`.
+It will contain three primary text areas for:
+-   `positive`: What went well today?
+-   `negative`: What could have gone better?
+-   `follow_up_notes`: Any additional notes or thoughts.
 -   **`SuggestionBox.tsx`:** A reusable UI element to display an LLM suggestion with "Approve" and "Reject" buttons.

 ## Behavior
-For each of the three reflection fields, the user can type their thoughts.
-An "Improve" button associated with each textarea will trigger a call to the `useGenericLlmSuggestion` hook.
-This hook, in turn, calls the backend API to fetch a suggestion.
-If a suggestion is returned, the `SuggestionBox` component will be rendered, allowing the user to either accept the suggestion (updating the textarea) or reject it (dismissing the suggestion box).
-The component's state is then passed up to the `MyDayPage` for saving.
+The component will be implemented as a **controlled component**.
+It will manage the internal state of the three text fields (`positive`, `negative`, `follow_up_notes`).
+As the user types, the component will communicate the updated reflection object to its parent component (`MyDayPage`) via an `onReflectionChange` callback prop.

+It will no longer contain its own "Save" button or `onSave` logic.
+The parent component is responsible for persisting the reflection data.

+Each text field will have an "Improve" button that uses the `useGenericLlmSuggestion` hook to fetch, display, and apply LLM-powered text enhancements.

 ## Evolution
 ### Planned
-- v1: Initial implementation of the three-field reflection UI with LLM integration.
+- v1: Initial implementation of the three-view state machine.